How to Build an AI Content Generator for Marketing Emails

 What This Integration Does

-This workflow turns a short campaign brief (product, audience, goal) into a complete marketing email - subject line, preheader, body HTML, and CTA - written in your brand voice.
-It pulls brand guidelines and prior-campaign context from a Knowledge node so the model isn't generating in a vacuum, then routes the draft through a human approval step before pushing the final copy to Klaviyo or Resend for sending.
+This Spojit workflow turns a short campaign brief (product, audience, goal) into a complete marketing email: subject line, preheader, body HTML, and CTA, written in your brand voice.
+It pulls brand guidelines and prior-campaign context from a Knowledge collection so the generated copy isn't written in a vacuum, then routes the draft through a human approval step before pushing the final copy to Klaviyo or Resend for sending.

 Prerequisites

-- A Spojit Knowledge base seeded with your brand guidelines, voice samples, and a few high-performing past emails.
+- A persistent Knowledge collection seeded with your brand guidelines, voice samples, and a few high-performing past emails (created in the Knowledge section of the sidebar).

 - A klaviyo or resend connection for sending.